MHCommunity/mousehunt-improved/docs/copy-id-button.md

 ## Options

-- **Hide button**: Hides the "Copy ID" button from the HUD and allows you to copy your ID by clicking on your profile picture.
+- **Hide button**: Hide the "Copy ID" button and instead copy your ID by clicking directly on your profile picture.